starsnatched/bot3-discord/README.md

 NOTE: Only "native thinker" models work well with this Discord bot for now.
 Currently the best thinker model for this Discord bot is `huihui_ai/deepseek-r1-abliterated:14b`.

+You may find other "native thinker" models [here](https://ollama.com/library/deepseek-r1).

 The model `huihui_ai/deepseek-r1-abliterated:14b (9GB)` can be ran on any device with ~11GB of available RAM/VRAM (at 32,000 token context window).
 It runs really fast on a CPU.
 The LLM performs surprisingly well for its size, and is highly reliable.
 You will also need more RAM/VRAM for the Text-to-Speech model, as well as the embedding model.
 Both of them are really small, so you don't need a lot more to run those.

 Model `huihui_ai/deepseek-r1-abliterated:14b` is "abliterated," which means the LLM's ability to represent the refusal direction has been removed, essentially means it's uncensored.
 It'll answer NSFW, or harmful prompts, without refusing.